git-akihakune/facebook-check-group-post.py/README.md

 ## Development
-This is one of on-the-whim scripts that I think would be useful.
+This is one of on-a-whim scripts that I think would be useful.
 If you want to develop on it, please create a fork.